 - Traumatic brain injuries.

-No matter the type of injury you sustain, if it happens as a part of your regular job duties, you are entitled to receive wage replacement and medical benefits.
-Our attorneys can help you get compensated for your injury.
+If you are injured during regular job duties, you are entitled to wage replacement and medical benefits.
+Our attorneys help secure compensation for your injury.

 Types of Benefits Available to UPS Workers